prasanthsagarkottakota/Online-exam-system/README.md

 2)Import database in your phpmyadmin named project1.sql.

-3)Edit dbconnection file.change username,password and database name.Default user is root,password is null and database name is project.
+3)Edit dbconnection file.change username,password and database name.
+- Default user is root,password is null and database name is project1.

 Default admin email id is head@gmail.com and password is head . admin password is md5 encypted.